JanHerca/urantiapedia/output/wikijs/en/article/David_Kantor/Mobilizing_a_Dispensation_of_Planetary_Rehabilitation.md

 Will the story of your universe career show that you were a creative participant or merely an observer?
 All Urantia is waiting.

 > David Kantor is the director of Urantia Book Films, sponsored by Rocky Mountain Spiritual Fellowship.
-He is producer of the Amazon Prime film, "Re-Imagining Jesus" and has a new film, "Who Say You That I Am?" currently in production, optimistically projected for completion by the end of 2020.
-He was also on the editorial team for the newly published book, "The Untold Story of Jesus."
+He is producer of the Amazon Prime film, “Re-Imagining Jesus” and has a new film, “Who Say You That I Am?” currently in production, optimistically projected for completion by the end of 2020.
+He was also on the editorial team for the newly published book, “The Untold Story of Jesus.”
 {.is-info}

 <figure id="Figure_2" class="image urantiapedia">